AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-syntax-and-features/c-command-overview/r-common-layer-commands-and-attributes.md

 ---
 description: These commands apply to image, text, and solid color layers.
 Most are not meaningful for the composite image and for simple, non-layered requests.
 They do not apply to effect layers.
-seo-description: These commands apply to image, text, and solid color layers.
-Most are not meaningful for the composite image and for simple, non-layered requests.
-They do not apply to effect layers.
-seo-title: Common layer commands
 solution: Experience Manager
 title: Common layer commands
-uuid: f11da6ba-18f2-42d6-8257-cb8ebef8c7d8
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---